Artuk009/Case-Studies/README.md

 <h2> <a href="https://github.com/Artuk009/Case-Studies/tree/a626b2a9328a92e7373cdd6262fa8739ddb31558/MyFitnessAndNutrition">Fitness and Nutrition</a> </h2>
 <p>
-This series of notebooks illustrate my workout routine and dietary habits.
+This series of notebooks illustrates my workout routine and dietary habits.
   <ul>
     <li>The <a href="https://github.com/Artuk009/Case-Studies/blob/a626b2a9328a92e7373cdd6262fa8739ddb31558/MyFitnessAndNutrition/diet.ipynb">diet notebook</a> pulls the dataset from a SQLite database that I created and update daily.
 The foods associated used to update the monthly intake dataset are stored in an individual food database that I update as I eat new things that have yet to be recorded.
 In this notebook I utilize SQL, Pandas, and Seaborn for analysis and data viz. </li>
     <li>The <a href="https://github.com/Artuk009/Case-Studies/blob/a626b2a9328a92e7373cdd6262fa8739ddb31558/MyFitnessAndNutrition/exercises.ipynb">exercises notebook</a> details how I enter new exercise data into its respective SQL dataset.
 (Note: the plotly visualization doesn't display in the notebook on GitHub so a png file is available in the main Fitness and Nutrition folder).
 In this notebook my tools are Pandas, SQL, and Plotly. </li>